Other air pollutants

 About carbon monoxide

-Carbon monoxide (CO) is a colourless, odourless gas formed by incomplete combustion of fuels such as petrol (from motor vehicles), wood and coal (from home heating and industry) and gases (such as are used in gas stoves and heaters).
+Carbon monoxide (CO) is a colourless, odourless gas formed by incomplete combustion of fuels such as petrol (from motor vehicles), wood and coal (from home heating and industry) and gases (such as those used in gas stoves and heaters).
 Carbon monoxide can pass into the bloodstream, where it 'saturates' the blood in the place of oxygen molecules, preventing the blood from absorbing oxygen from the lungs.
 Carbon monoxide poisoning can have adverse effects on the brain, heart and general health and in some cases can be fatal.
-Middle-aged and elderly people with heart disease and unborn babies are most vulnerable to carbon monoxide, particularly if they live in locations with limited airflow where CO is able to accumulate.
+Unborn babies, and middle-aged or elderly people with heart disease are most vulnerable to carbon monoxide, particularly if they live in locations with limited airflow where CO is able to accumulate.

 Information about the data